golang/website/content/static/doc/mod.md

   version, for example, `golang.org/x/mod@v0.3.0/`.
 The module path must be valid, the version must be valid and canonical, and the version must match the module path's major version suffix.
-See [Module paths and versions](#go.mod-ident) for specific definitions and restrictions.
+See [Module paths and versions](#go-mod-file-ident) for specific definitions and restrictions.
 * File modes, timestamps, and other metadata are ignored.
 * Empty directories (entries with paths ending with a slash) may be included in module zip files but are not extracted.
 The `go` command does not include